-I graduated from Otago Medical School in 1996 and completed the diploma course at the London School of Hygiene and Tropical Medicine in 2003.
+I graduated from Otago Medical School in 1996 and whilst living in London I completed diplomas in Tropical Medicine and family planning.
 This study extended my interest in HIV and sexual health particularly amongst the adolescent population.
 It enabled me to gain rich experience in these areas both in the UK and New Zealand.

-I am married with two primary-aged children and when not working, enjoy outdoor adventures with family and friends, travel, reading, the arts and all things creative.
+I am married with two children one now at college and one still at primary school.
+When not working I enjoy outdoor adventures with family and friends, travel (when able!), reading, the arts and all things creative.

 Dr Debbie Taylor

 I am originally from the UK, where I trained and after working for a number of years in internal medicine in the UK and then Australia, I settled in Wellington in 2010, completing my GP Fellowship in 2014.

 I originally specialised in geriatrics so I especially enjoy looking after older adults.

 Outside of work I have two primary aged children who keep me busy.

 Having graduated from Otago Medical School in 2011 I have worked in various specialty departments across hospital medicine, before undertaking General Practice training three years ago.
 I was attracted into the specialty by the variety within our scope of practice and being able to form relationships with those that we have contact with.

 Originally from Hawkes Bay, I had been working there prior to my move to Wellington with my husband early 2020.
 Wellington has so far been a welcoming community with a lot of vibrancy and culture that I am looking forward to experiencing during my time living here.